 What are your options for improving off-grid capacity?

 Watch this video to learn about the most common options.

 How do I know what my battery state of charge is?

 Your RV may come with a very basic battery monitor that gives you a number or even dots to show you what your current battery voltage is.
 The type of monitor that goes into a 12v outlet is similar.

 These types of monitors are of some value, but they are more like checking a clock for the current time, than truly gaining insight into how much battery capacity is remaining.

-If you do not much dry camping or boondocking.
+If you do not do much dry camping or boondocking.
 These methods may work perfectly fine for you.

 The Victron BMV 712 provides a display and data to an app for your phone via Bluetooth.

 The Victron Smart Shunt provides the same data but does not include an external display.